wks/homepage-source/blog/_drafts/2023-02-20-ruby-immix.md

 the hash code will change.
 Therefore, the key has to be pinned.

 Other objects pin their children solely for historical reasons.
 Examples include `imemo_iseq` and the `global_ivtbl`.
-You may assume Ruby developers always keep built-in types up to date and make use of `rb_gc_mark_movable` and `rb_gc_location`, but it doesn't seem to be this case.
-If there are not many instances of such objects, developers will tend to leave the code as is because the performance impact of not being able to move objects is small (at least it is small with the current GC which doesn't move objects by default).
+We will later show that they don't have to pin their children.
+Presumably, CRuby developers have full control over those built-in-types, and they can apply `rb_gc_mark_movable` and `rb_gc_location` to those types as long as copying GC was introduced.
+In reality, this didn't happen.
+I think it is related to the way compaction is used.
+Auto-compaction is not enabled by default.
+Manual compaction is usually called only once before forking a Ruby VM to reduce its memory footprint.
+In such a use case, it will not be profitable to make every built-in type support object movement.

 ## Supporting MMTk for CRuby, step by step